Discovering Gold Country

 There’s a couple of road sections signposted Old Rte 49, which I take, one of which takes me into Sutter Creek, an old mining town with original buildings.
 I stop for a wander around and it’s all very nice and quaint.

 The rest of the drive down to Sonora is good.
+Through the towns of Jackson, San Andreas, Angels Camp and others.
 As before, nothing extraordinary but a nice drive.
 Highway 49 passes through many historic mining communities of the 1849 California gold rush.
 Wikipedia states the road as being in existence since 1934.
 I guess it followed established trails that linked the towns, and that after getting out of the ‘proper’ mountains, these trails trawled through the foothills on routes that made it as easy as possible for the horse-driven transport of the gold era.
 Or I might be completely wrong.
 And given the sections listed as Old Rte 49 my guess is that there’s also been some route realignments over the years.

 Sonora will mark the end of my time on the Gold Rush Trail.
 Of course I passed through Mariposa further south earlier on the trip, but I’ve completed about two-thirds of the full route.
 It was just a bit too much out of the way to do the full route to Oakhurst, either now or at the start of the trip.
 I’d have almost certainly ended up back-tracking or doing a lot more miles.
 From Sonora I can head almost directly west to my next stop.
 I’m happy with what I’ve done this time, and as I’ve said before, there may be other trips when I can complete the section I’ve not done.
 Overall, I think the key to doing the Golden Chain Highway is that there are remnants of Gold Rush history all along it and it pays to do some research to see what interests you, and to plan ahead.
 For instance there were some old mines and museums that were closed for me because it was out of high season, which obviously I couldn’t do anything about.
 But I’m glad I did it, I learnt some history, saw some sights and had some great drives.